Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Related Work

-\textbf{Traditional CTR Prediction.} CTR Prediction serves as a core function module in personalized online services \cite{chen2016deep, yang2022click, zhu2021open, cheng2016wide, guo2017deepfm, cheng2020adaptive}.
-The key idea of traditional CTR prediction models is to capture the feature interaction patterns, which indicates the combination relationships of multiple features.
-The feature interaction layer is generally implemented by a combination of various operations.
-Product operators include classical bi-level models \cite{rendle2010factorization, chang2010training, qu2016product} and higher-order \cite{blondel2016higher, wang2017deep, lian2018xdeepfm, wang2021dcn, li2024dcnv3} models.
-Convolutional operators \cite{liu2015convolutional,li2019fi,liu2019feature} utilize CNN \cite{gu2018recent} and GCN \cite{zhang2019graph} to capture the implicit high order interaction.
-Due to the success of attention mechanism, attention-based methods \cite{chen2021dcap,xiao2017attentional,huang2019fibinet,song2019autoint,zhou2018deep,zhou2019deep} also achieved great success.
-In recent years, several field-aware CTR methods have been proposed \cite{juan2016field,pan2018field, sun2021fm2}, however, these methods relied solely on field IDs as categorical indicators without leveraging the rich semantic information inherent in field descriptions.
+CTR prediction is a core functional module in personalized online services, where the key idea is to capture feature interaction patterns that capture the combinational relationships among multiple features.
+Traditional methods employ various operations for feature interaction, including product-based operators \cite{cheng2016wide, wang2021dcn}, convolutional networks \cite{liu2015convolutional}, and attention mechanisms \cite{huang2019fibinet}.
+Recently, field-aware CTR methods \cite{pan2018field, sun2021fm2} have gained attention, though they primarily rely on field IDs as categorical indicators without fully leveraging the semantic richness of field descriptions.